Efficacy Comparison of Various Repair Techniques for Flexor Tendon Injuries: A Systematic Review and Meta-Analysis

 Downloads

-Background: Flexor tendon injuries are potentially disabling, as flexor tendons are essential to hand function, playing a vital role in all types of grip, including power grip and fine pinch grip.
+Background: Flexor tendon injuries are potentially disabling, as flexor tendons are essential to hand function, playing a vital role in all types of grip, including power and fine pinch grips.
 However, there has been no consensus regarding the most effective repair technique for this pathology.

 Methods: A systematic search was conducted based on PRISMA guidelines to identify relevant studies through PubMed, Google Scholar, and Cochrane.
 A total of 9 studies (266 tendons from 108 patients) were included.

-Conclusion: Current systematic review and meta-analysis suggest that the 4-stranded cruciate repair technique has better strength and functional outcome than the modified Kessler, especially in zone II and III injuries.
-Four-stranded Kessler is also proven to have better strength compared to the two-stranded Kessler.
+Conclusion: The current systematic review and meta-analysis suggests that the 4-stranded cruciate repair technique has better strength and functional outcomes than the modified Kessler, especially in zone II and III injuries.
+The 4-stranded Kessler is also proven to have better strength compared to the 2-stranded Kessler.